 Each week, I share a reflection for all children of God.
 The written manuscript serves as a springboard for what I do.
-This is from Christ Lutheran Church’s Worship on the 20th Sunday after Pentecost, 10/07/2018.
+This is from Christ Lutheran Church’s Worship on the Fifth Sunday in Lent, 4/3/2022.